 Actoplus Met XR Dosage

-Generic name: pioglitazone hydrochloride and metformin hydrochloride
+Generic name: pioglitazone hydrochloride 15mg, metformin hydrochloride 1000mg

 Dosage form: tablet, film coated, extended release